permissionx/CascadeSim/README.md

 End to end scripts for LAMMPS simulating cascade and OVITO extracting defect.

 ## Features
-* Finish a series of cascade simulation jobs almost by one key.
+* You can finish a series of cascade simulation jobs almost by one key.
 Only a few paremeters need to be concerned.
-* You will know SIA directions, defect cluster informations.
+* You will know SIA directions or defect cluster informations.

 ## Prerequisites
 * Lammps compiled with voronoi package.